SAP-samples/successfactors-extension-calculate-employee-seniority/02-CloneTheGitHubRepositoryAndAdaptTheConfigurationToYourEnvironment/README.md

 The remaining steps are similar to the ones covered in the main mission branch, namely:

-1. Go to <https://github.tools.sap/btp-use-case-factory/successfactors-appgyver-seniority-calc> and fork the repository so that you have the source code and can further on work and change the code.
+1. Go to <https://github.com/SAP-samples/successfactors-extension-calculate-employee-seniority/tree/sfsf-mobile-appgyver> and fork the repository so that you have the source code and can further on work and change the code.
 (For instance, in one of the subsequent steps you can customize the business rules to your own requirements)

     ![Fork Repo](./images/fork-repo.png)

-  - INTERNAL NOTE TO BE REMOVED
-  - Please use the ```dev-termination-date``` branch.
-We will move that one external GitHub after mission validation

 2. Choose your user as destination for the fork.

     <img src="./images/fork-repo-user.png" alt="Choose user for fork" width="250">

     You should now have the following repository: https://github.com/**YourUser**/successfactors-extension-calculate-employee-seniority